Pet Bird Supplies Cages Food Scales Lighting Cleaners Ladders Perches Tents

 • Who makes your cages?

 We offer quality bird cages manufactured by companies that stand behind their products.
-Currently we are proud to provide cages from the following manufacturers: A&E, Avian Adventures, genuine HQ, Featherland, Innovative, Kings, Mango, Marvelous, and Prevue Hendryx.
+Currently we are proud to provide cages from the following manufacturers: A&E, Avian Adventures, genuine HQ, Featherland, Kings, Mango, Marvelous, and Prevue Hendryx.
+Freedom Cages and Cages By Design are available also and will be displayed on the website asap.
 As we approve other lines of cages they will be added to our website.
 Be assured that you will have direct access to the manufacturer or distributor of your cage through us, and we are always available to help you.

 • Why are you able to offer low pricing?

-Our mission is to locate the best quality cages that manufacturers offer at the most favorable prices.
+Our mission is to locate the best quality cages that manufacturers offer and provide them at the most favorable prices.
+We want you to be able to purchase the best cage for your bird so we discount the prices as much as possible.

 • How often should I clean my cage?